min2ha/ukwa-site/content/target/26195/index.en.md

   "subject": "UK General Election 2015"
 }

-# Career Development Institute: A Manifesto for the General Election 2015

 The CDI is a UK-wide professional organisation for everyone working in the fields of career education; career information, advice and guidance; career coaching and career management.
 They were established on 2 April 2013.